HelenFoster/KanjiVocab/README.md

 Since they are separated like this, it makes sense to use text styles for one set and background colour for the other.

-Restart Anki, and "Kanji Vocab Recalc" should appear on the Tools menu.
+Restart Anki, and "KanjiVocab Recalc" should appear on the Tools menu.
 When run, it overwrites the specified fields with the automatically-selected words.